VinLacer/CodeTraining/README.md

 # CodeTraining
-A repo to save problems solved to pragraming training.
+A repo to save problems solved to programming training.

 ## Mario